bigpel66/Flutter_Practice/FilledStack/provider_practice/README.md

 5. Proivder Models are using BaseModel Class which is extending ChangeNotifier that is the implementation of Listenable to listen the notifyListeners method.

+\*\* Project has been refactored regarding Providers & Route Path & Base Widgets.

+\*\* MultiProvider is including StreamProvider, ProxyProvider, Provider.

+\*\* Route Paths are integerated into a class

+\*\* Widgets that have repetitive features are extending BaseWidget like BaseView for some Views.

 ## Demo

 <div style="display:flex" align="center">